daltyboy11/daltyboy11.github.io/_posts/2024-06-24-hardcore-alarm-clock.md

 And that's it!
 Simple, yet powerful.
 If you're a user of the app, and have feedback or need help, please [reach out](mailto:dalton.g.sweeney@gmail.com).

-<h1 id="privacy-policy-for-alarm-clock-app">Privacy Policy for Top G Alarm</h1>
+<h1 id="privacy-policy-for-alarm-clock-app">Privacy Policy for Grindset Alarm</h1>

 **Effective Date: June 28 2024**

 Your privacy is important to us.
-This privacy policy explains how Top G Alarm ("the App") handles your personal information.
+This privacy policy explains how Grindset Alarm ("the App") handles your personal information.

 **1. Information Collection**